offchan42/.spacemacs.d/README.md

 - Type `SPC r y` to see all the previously yanked text inside the **kill ring**.
 - Type `SPC T F` or `F11` to toggle fullscreen.
 - Type `fd` consecutively to quit out of almost everything.
-You can exit evil insert state, evil visual state, helm mode, holy mode, etc.
+You can exit evil insert state, evil visual state, helm mode, holy mode, iedit mode, etc.

   If the thing you are trying to quit out of is a **minibuffer**, just press `q` to quit it.